albertnis/vasestl/README.md

 ## Usage

+> [!NOTE]
+> See the examples directory for samples of `r` functions and constants to use as per the instructions below!

 1. In `main.rs`, update the `r` function to define the shape you wish to model.
 The function is in polar co-ordinates: it receives an angle (radians; between 0 and 2π) and a z-height (between 0 and 1) and outputs a radius.
 For example, to define a cylinder of radius 20:

    ```rust